ToXiCC16/ICLack/README.md

-Ali, Toby, Rishabh, Ken, Joel, Amrit attempting to make a project for ICHack23 It is currently 7:30am - this has been traumatically fun and we all want to sleep
+Ali, Toby, Rishabh, Ken, Joel, Amrit attempting to make a project for ICHack23 It is currently 7:30am - this has been traumatically fun and we all want to sleep We are now; this is pain, wow.
+Will be doing it again next year.